California Capital Access Program (CalCAP)

-Check to see if your commercial lender or financial institution participates in CalCAP/ADA or find a participating lender.
+Check to see if your commercial lender or financial institution participates in CalCAP/ADA or find a participating financial institution lender.
 If your financial institution does not currently participate, it is easy for lenders to sign up.
 Please have your institution complete the Financial Institution Application and send to CalCAP to get started.

-Lender Sign Up for the Program
+Financial Institution Sign Up for the Program

 Loans, Claims and Reports

 - Participating Financial Institution Lender Certification - ADA

 - Borrower Certification - ADA

 - CalCAP Supplemental SAC Contribution Form (Participating Financial Institutions can utilize this form to select a qualifying event to receive a Severely Affected Community (SAC) contribution.)